Commonwealth of Australia

 New Zealand has used an analogue to the British Civil Air Flag, to be used by «British aircraft registered in New Zealand».
 This flag was adopted for use on 16 November 1938.
 It is identical to the British Civil Air Flag, a light blue air force ensign with a dark blue cross, fimbriated white, except that it adds four red five-pointed stars in the shape of the Southern Cross in the lower fly quarter.
 It has generally fallen into disuse in favour of the national flag.
 Stuart ParkGovernor (1908-1936)

-During Scott's second expedition (1910—12), his ship Terra Nova put into Lyttelton, New Zealand, to repair a leak.
+New Zealand Ensign Presented to the Terra Nova by the Pupils of Lyttelton District High School During Scott's second expedition (1910—12), his ship Terra Nova put into Lyttelton, New Zealand, to repair a leak.
 A local school made a collection for the expedition and presented the ship with a New Zealand ensign with the additional inscription 'L.D.H.S.
 (Lyttelton District High School) TO TERRA NOVA'.

 New Zealand police ensign